-A tagged PDF document is an accessible PDF easily read using screen readers and other assistive technology.
-A tagged PDF document has a hidden structure added to the document that represents the document content recognizable by a screen reader or other text to speech recognition software.
+A tagged PDF document is an accessible PDF that can easily be read using screen readers and other assistive technology.
+A tagged PDF document has a hidden structure added to the document that represents the document content recognizable by a screen reader or other text-to-speech recognition software.
 This hidden structure is created by a set of PDF tags.
 Here is a list of standard tags used in PDF documents.

-GrapeCity Documents for PDF (GcPdf) allows users to create such tagged PDF documents as well as extract data from the tagged PDF document based on the varied structural tags.
-This blog focuses on describing the other aspect of the feature and programmatically extracting data from a tagged PDF document.
+Document Solutions for PDF (DsPdf), previously GrapeCity Documents for PDF (GcPdf), allows users to create such tagged PDF documents as well as extract data from the tagged PDF document based on the varied structural tags.
+This blog focuses on describing the other aspects of the feature and programmatically extracting data from a tagged PDF document.

 Let's start by understanding how a tagged PDF document is created.
 As described above, GcPdf allows you to create tagged PDF Files.
 You can refer to the following blog, which provides a detailed explanation of creating tagged PDF documents using GcPdf API.
 Alternatively, many PDF Files include tags added from Adobe or an authoring application, such as Adobe FrameMaker®, Adobe InDesign, or Microsoft Word.